UniversityOfHelsinkiCS/esitieto/documentation/developer/shibboleth.md

 ### Modifying the production Shibboleth config
 You will not have access to the production environment so just contact Matti Luukkainen or other Toska contact that can do the change for you.

-## Making it work
-When Shibboleth routes the connection to our application it goes to http://kurssiesitieto-staging:3001 which you can see from the above httpd-config.
-The 3001 port is our applications backend.
-Therefore when making new routes it has to start from the backend.
-You can't just use react-router and call it a day as the router only activates after the frontend has been activated.

-### A solution
-1. Refactor the app to be isomorphic
-    - This means that backend handles everything before passing react components to the frontend
-    - You can read more about isomorphic react apps [here](https://www.dhiwise.com/post/development-process-with-react-isomorphic-boilerplate) or by googling "isomorphic react"

 ### Testing the login
 When you go to the login route it should automatically prompt for hy test login.
 You can use ohtup_user as username and password or you can create more test accounts in [sp-registry](https://sp-registry.it.helsinki.fi/login/?next=/).
 Clicking the "https://shibboleth.ext.ocp-test-0.k8s.it.helsinki.fi" will show the test Shibboleth details.
 Under "Test Users" tab you will see all test users.